cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/FCSDKUI.md

 In this article we will discuss how FCSDK works in the User Interface.

 ## Overview
 FCSDK is an iOS framework that leverages Real Time Communication Technology.
 We have API's that incorporate UIKit as a first class citizen.
-However in order to use such a rich API with SwiftUI a relatively new yet great UI framework, we must Use Apple's recommended way of leveraging UIKit inside of SwiftUI views call UIViewControllerRepresentable.
+However in order to use such a rich API with SwiftUI a relatively new UI framework, we must Use Apple's recommended way of leveraging UIKit inside of SwiftUI views call UIViewControllerRepresentable.
 This Article will introduce how we can use FCSDK both in UIKit and SwiftUI.

 ## UIKit